Update Type: Specimen collection or handling and/or storage changed

 Collection Instructions

 Collect specimen in an SST tube.
-Centrifuge, aliquot serum into a plastic vial and refrigerate up to 7 days or freeze for up to 3 months.
+Centrifuge, aliquot serum into a plastic vial and refrigerate at 2-8C or freeze at -20C up to 3 months.
 Avoid repeated freezing and thawing of specimen.

 Alternate Specimen